-- 12-1.
-We have 2.451 moles of air in some container at 25.2°C. Assume that air is an ideal diatomic gas.
-We put [01] J of heat into the air. (a) Find the change of entropy of the air if we hold the volume constant. (b) Find the change of entropy of the air if we hold the pressure constant. - 12-2. (a) A container holds 1 mol of an ideal monatomic gas.
-A piston allows the gas to expand gradually at constant temperature until the volume is [02] times larger.
-What is the change in entropy for the gas? - (b) What is the change in entropy for the gas if the same increase in volume is accomplished by a reversible adiabatic expansion followed by heating to the original temperature? - (c) What is the change in entropy for the gas if the same increase in volume is accomplished by suddenly removing a partition, which allows the gas to expand freely into vacuum? - 12-4.
+- 12-3.
+We drop a [03] -g ice cube (0°C) into 1000 g of water (20°C).
+Find the total change of entropy of the ice and water when a common temperature has been reached.
+Caution: calculate the common temperature to the nearest 0.01°C. - 12-4.
 Heat is added to 4 moles of a diatomic ideal gas at 300K, increasing its temperature to 400K in a constant pressure process.
 The heat is coming in from a reservoir kept at a constant temperature of [04] K. What was the change in entropy of the universe during this process?
 (Hint: find the change in entropy for the gas and for the reservoir separately, then add them together.
 You can assume that the heat lost by the reservoir is equal to the heat added to the gas.) - 12-5.
 (Paper only.)
 The goal of this problem is to figure out an equation for the change in entropy of an ideal gas for an arbitrary state change from state A to state C. Since entropy is a state variable, the entropy change of an arbitrary process from A to C will be the same as an entropy change of a specific process going from A to C. So, let's consider a specific process made up of two sections: a constant volume change from A to B (B having the same volume as A, and the same pressure as C) followed by a constant pressure change from B to C. The gas has n moles of molecules and a molar heat capacity at constant volume of C_V .

-- (a) Draw a P-V diagram of the situation just described: pick two arbitrary points A and C on the diagram, locate the appropriate point B, and draw arrows indicating the two parts of the overall state change. - (b) How much will the entropy change if the gas undergoes a constant volume change during which the temperature changes from T_A to T_B ? - (c) How much will the entropy of the gas change if it undergoes a constant pressure change during which the temperature changes from T_B to T_C ? - (d) Use the ideal gas law to find a relation between the ratio of the temperatures before and after the isobaric process (T_B/T_C) and the ratio of the volumes before and after the process (V_B/V_C) . - (e) Use what you have found in parts (b) through (d) to derive the general formula for the entropy change for any process (even irreversible ones) in an ideal gas:
+(a) Draw a P-V diagram of the situation just described: pick two arbitrary points A and C on the diagram, locate the appropriate point B, and draw arrows indicating the two parts of the overall state change.

+(b) How much will the entropy change if the gas undergoes a constant volume change during which the temperature changes from T_A to T_B ?

+(c) How much will the entropy of the gas change if it undergoes a constant pressure change during which the temperature changes from T_B to T_C ?

+(d) Use the ideal gas law to find a relation between the ratio of the temperatures before and after the isobaric process (T_B/T_C) and the ratio of the volumes before and after the process (V_B/V_C) .

+(e) Use what you have found in parts (b) through (d) to derive the general formula for the entropy change for any process (even irreversible ones) in an ideal gas: